bssrdev/wilderhood/_africandiaries/2015-12-05-African-Diaries-Satisfying-the-soul.markdown

 turned towards the camera and the image was made that for me symbolises the great african plains.</p>

-<p>The composition is a classic rule of the thirds with subject placement on the 1/3rd and the
+<blockquote>The composition is a classic rule of the thirds with subject placement on the 1/3rd and the
 horizon not cutting the frame at mid point.
 Could I have composed it any other way ?
 Yes, I did, vertical, horizontal, different exposure settings, subject in the center.
 Some to bring out a little more detail in the subject, some to create a strong silhouette.
 Why? this goes back to my photo stockist in Mumbai in the 90’s who insisted I take as many angles of the scene as I can because you never know how the image might end up in print.
-A poster would require a landscape mode, and a cover page a vertical.</p>
+A poster would require a landscape mode, and a cover page a vertical.</blockquote>

 <p>For me right now, this one frame works.
 A moment that satiates the soul.</p>